Kevin-Cai-dev/node-vc-monitor/README.md

 allowing me to learn new tools.

 Credit to the [Discord.js Guide](https://discordjs.guide/ "Discord.js Guide
+Homepage") and [Discord.js documentation](https://discord.js.org/#/docs/main/stable/general/welcome
-Homepage") for providing guides to aid in the development of the bot.
+"Discord.js documentation") for providing guides to aid in the development of the bot.

 ## TODO:
 - Integrate a proper database system to store server, channel and user information (MongoDB, PostgreSQL, etc, I'm still learning)